odino/odino.github.com/source/_posts/2012-11-19-orientdb-odm-beta-5-repositories-compatibility-with-1-dot-2-0-and-more-stability.markdown

-most interesting parts of the library: with this release we changed the way we do it in order to provide a more flexible and straightforward mechanism for doing lazy-loading.
+most interesting parts of the library: with this release we changed the way we do it in order to provide a **more flexible and straightforward mechanism for doing lazy-loading**.

 Usually when you retrieve a record in OrientDB you won't have related records: